GOCDB/gocdb-failover-scripts/README.md

 * the gocdb admins are emailed,
 * the age of the last successfully imported dmp file is checked to see that it is current,
-* the hourly cron that downloads the dmp file is stopped (see importDBdmpFile below),
+* the hourly cron that fetches the dmp file is stopped (see importDBdmpFile below),
 * <strike>symbolic links to the server cert/key are updated so they point to the 'goc.egi.eu' cert/key</strike> (note, no longer needed as cert contains dual SAN)